-Our Solicitor - The Solicitor to the Council provides his opinion on our compliance with our legal obligations.
+The Solicitor to the Council provides his opinion on our compliance with our legal obligations.

-Financial procedures and Contract Standing Orders - We have to ensure that we act in accordance with the law as well as various other regulations.
+(j) Financial procedures and Contract Standing Orders

+We have to ensure that we act in accordance with the law as well as various other regulations.
 We have developed policies and procedures for our officers to ensure that, as far as are possible, they understand their responsibilities both to the Council and to the public.
 Two key documents are the Financial Procedure Rules and the Contract Standing Orders, which are available to all officers via the Council's Intranet, as well as available to the public as part of the Constitution.
-The Contract Standing Orders are currently being reviewed and changes will be considered by the Governance Committee during 2015.
+The Contract Standing Orders were reviewed and changes approved by the Council at its meeting on 22 July 2015.